-This one-year multidisciplinary Fellowship specifically fosters interactions between researchers from diverse fields of science and medicine and will support post-doctoral investigators pursuing training in either basic or clinical research.
-For additional information regarding the Wellman Center please visit http://www.massgeneral.org/wellman.
-Applications from any field of biomedical optics are encouraged.
+This one-year multidisciplinary fellowship specifically fosters interactions between researchers from diverse fields of science and medicine and supports post-doctoral investigators pursuing training in either basic or clinical research.
+It is offered in partnership with the Massachusetts General Hospital (MGH) Wellman Center for Photomedicine.

 The Application will Include:

-- Personal statement describing academic/professional background and interest in Fellowship – no more than 500 characters.
+- Personal statement describing academic/professional background and interest in the fellowship – no more than 500 characters.

-- A 3-5-page research proposal in PDF, doc, or docx format, including Specific Aims, Significance, Innovation, and Approach.
-The applicant is encouraged to contact one or more prospective PI(s) at Wellman Center and develop the project after consulting with the PI(s).
+- A 3-5-page research proposal in a field of biomedical optics including specific aims, significance, innovation and approach.
+The applicant is encouraged to contact and consult with one or more prospective PI(s) at Wellman Center and develop the project after.
 A collaborative project involving more than one Wellman PI is particularly encouraged.
-A brief list of Wellman PIs and their research summary is attached.
-Further details on research activity at Wellman Center can be found at http://www.massgeneral.org/wellman/
+A brief list of Wellman PIs and their research summary is located in the application.

 - At least one and no more than two published technical papers or similar with personal contributions within the past 24 months in PDF format.

 - Two letters of reference to be emailed to OSAFGrants@osa.org - Please have reference include your name in the subject line

 - MGH is an equal opportunity employer; women and minority applicants are encouraged to apply.